fut-infrastructure/implementation-guide/fsh-content/input/pagecontent/systematic-error-messages.md

 - `QUESTIONNAIRE_NOT_ALLOWED_TO_UPDATE_STATUS`: Update is not allowed for questionnaires with %s status to different than %s status

 - `QUESTIONNAIRE_NOT_ALLOWED_TO_DELETE_WITH_STATUS`: Delete only possible for questionnaires with status: %s

+- `QUESTIONNAIRE_IMAGE_FORMAT_VALIDATION_MESSAGE`:
+%s Image in questionnaire item with linkID %s and Binary contentType %s does not match any code in ValueSet: %s

+- `QUESTIONNAIRE_IMAGE_SIZE_VALIDATION_MESSAGE`:
+%s Image in questionnaire item with linkID %s exceeds the maximum size of %s kB

 #### ehealth-reporting